|

 Excellence

-A Bariatric Surgery Center of Excellence is a
+A Bariatric Surgery

-bariatric program that has been designated a
+program that has

-Bariatric Surgery Center of Excellence (COE) by the
+Center of Excellence

-Surgical Review Corporation, a nonprofit corporation
+Surgical Review

 guidelines for